 Donate Your Voice to the cause using your Facebook or Twitter status.
 Sign up now!
 The campaign runs March through March 24th.

-Give one person clean water. $25 brings one person clean water for life.
+Give one person clean water. $25 brings one person safe water.
 Our goal is to help 200 people this year in the spirit of World Water Day.
 Pass it on!

 Pin one of these posters to your Pinterest board to show your celebratory spirit for Water Day: